How it works and what it costs

 order to arrive frozen solid.

 - UPS Air in CONUS.
-For a substantial fee, UPS can deliver overnight or within 2 days almost everywhere
+For a substantial fee, UPS and Fedex can deliver overnight or within 2 days almost everywhere

 in the Continental United States.
 The cost, however, is so high that we suspect you will likely prefer to

 ship by Ground with lots of dry ice.

 - Why do we need policies?
 As our business grows nationwide, we no longer have the luxury of meeting our customers face to face.
 This can

 - Responsibility for shipments.
 We are responsible for getting your order to the shipper (UPS currently) with enough dry ice to get the

 order to you frozen.
 We will refund your purchase price if the shipment is delayed through no fault of your own and it is not cold when it

 arrives.
 You are responsible for